 (It’s worth noting that on my previous tour, I had none of these problems.
 I used the exact same saddle, so it could be because I switched brands of bike shorts as a cost-cutting measure or it could paradoxically be that I started using chammy cream, but I’m guessing it’s mostly because I spent about twice as long biking every day, plus the tour itself was about twice the duration, plus I wasn’t showering every other day this time.)

 As a gently-raised Oregonian, I was also completely unprepared for the miserable cocktail of heat and humidity that suffocates the entire eastern half of the continent in the summer.
 I found out what heat rash is.
 I also found out about chiggers and no-see-ums and deer flies and how airborne bugs fly faster than I can ride.
 I’m just grateful for my continued ignorance about black flies.

 But the most consistent annoyance was gnats hitting my sunscreen-coated face, sticking to it, and slowly dying on it, often palpably twitching in the process.
 I would accumulate dozens of corpses and maintained a supply of napkins to wipe them off whenever I parked, to spare people the trauma of seeing me looking like human flypaper.
-It’s possible this was due to using zinc oxide sunscreen, which may be stickier, but next time I will ditch the sunscreen and cover up with fabric instead.
+It’s possible that conventional sunscreen is less sticky than the zinc oxide kind I was using, but next time I’m ditching the sunscreen and covering up with fabric instead.
 Hopefully this will save some lives and make me slightly less crazy trying not to scratch.